Military Car Insurance: USAA, Discounts & Best Rates for Service Members

 Can veterans get USAA car insurance if they didn't sign up during active duty?

 Yes, veterans can obtain USAA car insurance at any time after separation from service, regardless of whether they had USAA membership during active duty.
 You'll need to provide documentation of your military service, such as a DD Form 214 showing honorable discharge.
 Once you establish your USAA membership, it remains active for life and can be passed to your spouse, children, and future descendants, creating a lasting benefit from your military service.
+See our auto insurance for veterans guide for a full breakdown of your options.

 What happens to my car insurance rates when I get deployed overseas?